xairrick/CrmCodeGenerator/CrmCodeGenerator.VSPackage/README.txt

 ﻿Allows you to generate CRM 2011/2013 schema files based on a T4 template.
 Template is saved to project so that you can modify it as needed.

+Version 0.8.5
+[UPDATE] XML escaped the descriptions so they can be added into the summary of an class/property [UPDATE] force-excluded entities that aren't included in CrmSvcUtil.exe [BUG] typo in CrmSvcUtil.tt
+[UPDATE] corrected CalendarRules by mirroring what CrmSvcUtil.exe does [UPDATE] added rule to convert attribute name from calendar_calendar_rules to CalendarRules [UPDATE] update Attribute type for ManagedProperties (eg ConnectionRole.IsCustomizable) [UPDATE] fixed the case on the 'From' attribute [UPDATE] excluded some more entities that aren't included with CrmSvcUtil.exe [UPDATE] added support deprecated attributes
+[UPDATE] cosmetic changes to CrmSrvUtil template to make it look more like the output from CrmSrvUtil.exe

 Version 0.8.4.1
 [BUG] Fixed bug in CrmSvcUtil template that cause problem with readonly entities